It’s 11:41 pm on Tuesday 4th July 2017.

 Insulin Dosing Strategy: 6 Units Novorapid after the first bite.

-I dosed slightly less insulin in comparison to what I would normally need on a non-training training.
+I dosed slightly less insulin in comparison to what I would normally need on a non-training day.
 Here’s why,

 - Post training stress hormones like Cortisol and Adrenaline inevitably wear off and the glucose disposal effects of strength training kick in- increasing the risk of hypoglycemia.